 the 2006 Act is the National Health Service Act 2006.

+the 2012 Act is the Health and Social Care Act 2012.

+Annual Members Meeting is defined in paragraph 13 of the constitution

 constitution means this constitution and all annexes to it.

-Monitor is the Independent Regulator of NHS Foundation Trusts, as provided by Section 31 of the 2006 Act.terms of Authorisation are the terms of authorisation issued by Monitor under Section 35 of the 2006 Act.
+Monitor is the body corporate known as Monitor, as provided by Section 61 of the 2012 Act.

 the Accounting Officer is the person who from time to time discharges the functions specified in paragraph 25(5) of Schedule 7 to the 2006 Act.

 Name

 The name of the foundation trust is [ ] NHS Foundation Trust (the trust).
-(Note 1)

 Principal purpose

 The principal purpose of the trust is the provision of goods and services for the purposes of the health service in England.

-(Note 2)
+The trust does not fulfil its principal purpose unless, in each financial year, its total income from the provision of goods and services for the purposes of the health service in England is greater than its total income from the provision of goods and services for any other purposes.

+The trust may provide goods and services for any purposes related to—

+the provision of services provided to individuals for or in connection with the prevention, diagnosis or treatment of illness, and

+the promotion and protection of public health.

+The trust may also carry on activities other than those mentioned in the above paragraph for the purpose of making additional income available in order better to carry on its principal purpose.

 Powers

 The powers of the trust are set out in the 2006 Act.
-(Note 3)

-The powers of the trust shall be exercised by the Board of Directors on behalf of the trust.
+All the powers of the trust shall be exercised by the Board of Directors on behalf of the trust.

 Any of these powers may be delegated to a committee of directors or to an executive director.

-Membership and constituencies (Note 4)
+Membership and constituencies

 The trust shall have members, each of whom shall be a member of one of the following constituencies: